mattdesl/shimbro/readme.md

 ## simple usage

-The simplest use just adds the shims using the "global" feature.
+The simplest use will shim a space-separated list of modules using the "global" feature.

 ```shimbro three:THREE jquery:$ TweenLite```